This concludes those names on Launceston’s War memorial below are the men from or had a connection to ‘Lanson’ that are not on the memorial.

 He enlisted initially with the Duke of Cornwalls Light Infantry but was transferred to the Royal Engineers (Regimental No. 5438227) serving with the 561 Army Field Company as a Sapper.
 He was killed in action on the 26th of August 1945.
 He is buried at the Klagenfurt War Cemetery, Klagenfurt, Carinthia (Kärnten), Austria, plot 1 A 10.

 Charles Wilfred Parish (the memorial has his initials displayed as G. W.)

-Charles was born in 1916 to Eli and Florence Parish at Launceston.
+Charles was born on November 7th, 1916 to Eli and Florence Parish at Launceston.
 He married Laura Mary Davey in 1942 and they set up home at 7 Duke Street, St. Stephens, Launceston.
+In the 1939 register he is showing as a labourer in recreation.
 He enlisted with the Durham Light Infantry (Regimental No. 5443235) as a Private.
 Serving with the 6th Battalion in Belgium he was killed in action on the 10th of September 1944 and is buried at the Geel War cemetery.